-Jo graduated from Wellesley College with a B.A. in Neuroscience in 2011 and is now living in Boston.
-She was diagnosed with Type 1 diabetes at the age of 14 and is now one of the founders of Diabesties, now a program of CDN.
-Jo has been involved in both JDRF and the ADA since her diagnosis.
-Following Jo’s diagnosis in 2004, her Grandmother, Ruth Treitman, began to sell her jewelry at the Clever Hand Gallery in Wellesley, MA to benefit JDRF.
-Jo has spoken at breakfasts and volunteered at JDRF Galas.
-She has also been a counselor at Camp Carefree, an ADA camp in New Hampshire.
-Jo spent the spring of her junior year in Copenhagen studying Danish design and neuropsychology at DIS.
+Jo graduated from Wellesley College with a B.A. in Neuroscience in 2011 and is now living in Cambridge, MA.
+She was diagnosed with Type 1 diabetes at the age of 14 and has been involved in both JDRF and the ADA since her diagnosis.
+Following Jo’s diagnosis in 2004, her Grandmother, Ruth Treitman, began to sell her jewelry at the Clever Hand Gallery in Wellesley, MA to benefit JDRF as well as The College Diabetes Network.
+Jo was a three sport athlete in high school, and continued playing lacrosse for some of her time at Wellesley.
+In 2009, she was a counselor at Camp Carefree, an ADA camp in New Hampshire.
+Jo spent the spring of her junior year in Copenhagen studying Danish design and neuropsychology at the Danish Institute for Study Abroad.
 She realized her passion for science during her time at Harvard University working as a summer student in Dr. Doug Melton’s lab.
-After graduating, Jo worked as a research technician at Tufts Medical Center in a Biology lab studying the effect of BPA exposure to breast cancer incidence.
-Jo founded the Wellesley College CDN chapter in 2011 as a senior, and since then, has been an involved member of the team.
+She continued her work in stem cell research throughout college, and upon graduating, Jo worked as a research technician at Tufts Medical Center in a Biology lab studying the effect of BPA exposure to breast cancer incidence.
+Jo co-founded both Diabesties (now a program of CDN) and the Wellesley College CDN chapter in 2011 as a senior.
+Since then, she has been an involved member of the CDN team.

 Dani is a sophomore at Bentley University, majoring in Economics-Finance with a minor in Spanish.
 At school Dani stays busy as a member of the Honors Program, the Bentley Women’s Varsity Lacrosse team, the Off the Clock A Cappella musical group, and the recently-created campus diabetes club.
 Dani was diagnosed with Type I diabetes when she was three years old, and she and her family have been involved in the diabetes community ever since.
 In addition to blogging for CDN, she is the creator of a Twitter account called Diabetic Girl Problems, which she created in the spring of 2012 to share her life as a college-age female diabetic with other young diabetics.
 In the fall of 2008, Dani wrote and performed an original song about living with diabetes- titled “Walk With Me”- to raise awareness for the Worcester Walk to Cure Diabetes.
 With the help of some friends, Dani made a YouTube video of the song and performed it at the walk that year.
 Dani has lived in Massachusetts for the majority of her life and intends to attend grad school and eventually live in Boston post graduation.